QuirkyCort/ev3dev-sim/README.md

 Installation
 ---

 The simulator is meant to be served through a webserver.
 Download all files and put them in a directory on your server and that should be it.
-All files are served statically, so it should work fine even if accessed locally.
+Due to CORS protection on web browsers, it will not work when served from a "file://" URL.

 Credits
 ---